 Croatia isn’t on the radar of a lot of Americans, and it can be tricky to find flights here from the US in months outside of July and August.
 But it’s a highly popular holiday destination for Europeans, so if you’re already on the continent, it’s probably just a cheap direct flight away.

-And soon it will be even easier to visit for my fellow nomads – a digital nomad visa for Croatia is coming by the end of 2020.
-I’m excited to see what that will look like!
+And it just got even easier to visit for my fellow nomads – a Croatia digital nomad visa is now here!

 It’s easy to live here.